mrseanryan/tslint-folders-diagrams/README.md

 ## versioning

 We use [SemVer](https://semver.org) for versioning.
-For the versions available, see the tags on this repository.
+For the versions available, see [Releases](https://github.com/mrseanryan/tslint-folders-diagrams/releases).

 ---